The Community Futures Self Employment Program (SEP) …

 The primary objective of the Self Employment Program is to help you make a well-thought-out and lasting transition from unemployment or under- employment to self-employment.
 Our client specific program delivers the information and help you in a manner and timeframe that suits you best.

 The SEP is designed to fit the specific needs of unemployed individuals in Chilliwack, Agassiz and Hope.
 It is available to people on Employment Insurance, or people that have been on EI in the last three years and are still not employed or people with disabilities.
 We also offer the program on a fee basis and may be able to help you with this fee through the microbusiness assistance program.

 As well as one-on-one coaching the Self Employment Program includes:

 Market Research & Counselling

-Offered as two three-hour sessions (modules), along with one-on-one counselling when needed.
-These sessions are designed to help you:
+This market research workshop is offered as one three-hour session, supported with one-on-one counselling when needed.
+This session is designed to help you:

 Business Plan Development

-This workshop includes step-by-step instructions, in a group setting, on the preparation of a business and financial plan for the first year of business.
+This business plan development workshop includes step-by-step instructions, in a group setting, on the preparation of a business and financial plan for the first year of business.

 Respectful, engaging, interactive, thought provoking…and fun!